 The risk of bone breakage, avalanche risk, losing them in a blizzard, falling off the chair lift, not to mention the horrific cost; it was just too much.

 Previous to my last holiday I had skied a lot, starting as a kid at the age of seven in Galtur in Austria on a holiday together with my father.
-After that a few multi-week family holidays in Lichtenstein and school trips, university trips and later holidays with friends, but never with little kids.
+After that a few multi-week family holidays in Lichtenstein and school trips, university trips and later holidays with friends, but never a skiing adventure with little kids.

 Maybe it was the memory of the T-bar in the back of my neck or the time we got lost in soft snow above my head that put me off.
 Maybe it was the memory of my friend David Foster bombing down the hill on his first day, his Dad shouting ‘STOP BOMBING’, the subsequent wipe out and three weeks spent watching us all ski back to the hotel Gorfion in Malbun from his wheelchair.